Junowa/azurelab/README.md

     tenant_id       = "xxxxxxxx-xxxx-xxxx-xxxx-xxxxxxxxxxx"
 }

+Notes:

 Terraform fails at creating managed image form custom image or marketplace image. azurerm_virtual_machine.myterraformvm: compute.VirtualMachinesClient#CreateOrUpdate: Failure sending request: StatusCode=409 -- Original Error: failed request: autorest/azure: Service returned an error.
 Status=<nil> Code="PropertyChangeNotAllowed" Message="Changing property 'osDisk.name' is not allowed."

+When destroying, terraform does not delete the os storage disk (vhd) in blob storage container.
+Then terraforms fails when trying to create the resource again as disk already exists.
+This is the exepcted behaviour as the dish is unmanaged (not recommended in terraform doc).